cucumber/cucumber-jvm/cucumber-spring/README.md

 The class annotated with `@CucumberContextConfiguration` is instantiated but not initialized by Spring.
 Instead, this instance is processed by Springs test execution listeners.
-So features that depend on a test execution listener such as mock beans will work on the annotated class - but not on other step definition classes.
-Features that depend on initializing beans - such as AspectJ - will not work on the annotated class - but will work on other step definition classes.
+So Spring features that depend on a test execution listeners, such as mock beans, will work on the annotated class - but not on other step definition classes.

+Step definition classes are instantiated and initialized by Spring.
+Features that depend on beans initialisation, such as AspectJ, will work on step definition classes - but not on the `@CucumberContextConfiguration` annotated class.

 For more information configuring Spring tests see:
  - [Spring Framework Documentation - Testing](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/testing.html)